Scheme flashed 48 fraud complaints to the B.C. Better Business Bureau in 2009.

 In the past week, at least three seniors in Kelowna and Vernon have been bilked by callers playing to be grandchildren or other family members’ urgently needing cash to get them out of financial or legal binds.

-"Commonly they say, 'Grandma or grandpa, I've got myself into some problem here, I need money instantly,'" said Vernon RCMP spokesman Gordon Molendyk.
+In one of the Vernon cases, a grandparent handed over $2,300 to $2,700 in a fraud identified by police and the Better Business Bureau as the "grandparent scam.""Commonly they say, 'Grandma or grandpa, I've got myself into some problem here, I need money instantly,'" said Vernon RCMP spokesman Gordon Molendyk.
 "In a some cases they say, 'My lawyer is going to talk to you,' and another person comes on and give details that the grandchild got caught and they need money instantly or they're going to be in prison."

 The victims are then asked to send several thousand dollars through Western Union to pay for bail or compensation.
 Scammers can then gather it from just about anywhere on the continent with little more than a money-transfer number and an agreed-upon password.